tvooo/tp2/7-experiments.md

     There is a moment shortly before, when Laura uses her brakes, acknowledging that there is someone on the pavement she means to pass.
 However, according to her, the fact that the pedestrians stopped made her think it is okay to go.
 The video clearly shows the woman looking at Laura, and in combination with her stopping, the woman means to communicate that she yields for her.

     In my research, I encountered situations like this many times: even though there are formal traffic rules, the social rules of 'negotiating turns' often take precedence.
-In my experience, this happens more often with cyclists and pedestrians than with motorized traffic.
+In my experience, this happens more often with cyclists and pedestrians than with motorised traffic.
 A reason for that could be the expressive power of body language and eye contact.

 Trouble & repair
-  ~ About a minute later, on a motorized road, the video shows a car taking a U-turn in the middle of the road.
+  ~ About a minute later, on a motorised road, the video shows a car taking a U-turn in the middle of the road.
 Originally approaching from the opposite direction, the car ends up on Laura's lane and forces her to a sudden near-stop.

     This incident is, for Laura, what @ia call "trouble": a hitch in the interaction between her and the driver of the car.
 Laura's way to "repair" the hitch is braking and pointing the hitch out to the driver by calling out a harmless German curse.